kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 ### KUDO Instance

-Similiarly installing the `Instances` can then be defined via the `kudo_instance` resource.
+Similarly installing the `Instances` can then be defined via the `kudo_instance` resource.

 ```hcl
 resource "kudo_instance" "zk1" {